VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 </div>
 </details>

 Now that you've got some working code, let's break it!
-We're goint to intentionally introduce a syntax error and see what happens.
+We're going to intentionally introduce a syntax error and see what happens.

 **Task 2.5:** Change the `write(*,*) 'Hello, MESA!'` line to `write(*,*) 'Hello, MESA!`.
 Notice the missing closing quote at the end of the string.
 Compile the project again and read the error message carefully.
 Could you figure out what went wrong without the benefit of knowing what the error was going to be?